Close to reaching World Cup, US looks to avoid last-day flop

 “We’re not taking anything for granted,” coach Gregg Berhalter said.
 “We’re coming here to be aggressive in the game and to win the soccer game.
 That’s our intention.
 We’re not going to be cautious.
 We’re not going to sit back.
 We’re not going to play for a tie.”

-The U.S. has nine losses and one draw in qualifiers at Costa Rica, and one victory, two defeats and three draws in road qualifiers in this cycle.
+The U.S. has nine losses and one draw in qualifiers at San Jose, and one victory, two defeats and three draws in road qualifiers in this cycle.
 Using one of the youngest rosters in international soccer, the Americans began last September with a 0-0 draw at El Salvador and a 1-1 draw at home against Canada, then gained strength over the five qualifying windows.

 “It was really lack of experience,” Berhalter said.
 “We got kicked in the teeth that first round, and that’s what it was.
 We were potentially overconfident, not understanding what qualifying was about, and we learned that lesson quickly.”